jbrdge/SQL/README.md

 post_max_size = 64M<br>
 max_execution_time = 3000<br>
 memorylimit = 512M<br>
-This still had issues uploading a file that was ~10M, so I had to upload using bash.
+This still had issues uploading a file that was ~10M, so I had to upload using bash.<br>

-To access the localhost associated with MAMP from the terminal, I typed:
+To access the localhost associated with MAMP from the terminal, I typed:<br>
-/Applications/MAMP/Library/bin/mysql --host=localhost -u root -p
+/Applications/MAMP/Library/bin/mysql --host=localhost -u root -p<br>

-Before uploading the file, I needed to contruct a table with column labels in the command line;
+Before uploading the file, I needed to contruct a table with column labels in the command line;<br>
-CREATE TABLE InventoryP ( inventory_id INT, part_num VARCHAR(16), color_id INT, quantity INT, is_spare VARCHAR(1));
+CREATE TABLE InventoryP ( inventory_id INT, part_num VARCHAR(16), color_id INT, quantity INT, is_spare VARCHAR(1));<br>

-Once switching to my intended database, I used the command:
+Once switching to my intended database, I used the command:<br>
-LOAD DATA INFILE '…path to file…/inventory_parts.csv' INTO TABLE tablename FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 ROWS;
+LOAD DATA INFILE '…path to file…/inventory_parts.csv' INTO TABLE tablename FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 ROWS;<br>

-But, I received the following access error response presumably from MAMP:
+But, I received the following access error response presumably from MAMP:<br>

-ERROR 1290 (HY000): The MySQL server is running with the --secure-file-priv option so it cannot execute this statement
+ERROR 1290 (HY000): The MySQL server is running with the --secure-file-priv option so it cannot execute this statement<br>

 to check the access, type:<br>
 SELECT @@GLOBAL.secure_file_priv;<br>